kariuki-george/passport-jwt/README.md

 ### The repo basically offers authentication\*/authorization using passport js

-> Authentication is implemented using jwts
+> - Authentication is implemented using jwts
-> the following strategies are implemented
+> - The following strategies are implemented

 > > - passport-google
 > > - passport-github
 > > - passport-jwt
 > >   > 1.
 Login with email and password
 > >   > 2.
 Forgot passport option
 > >   > 3.  send otp for password resetting

-> A jwt is issued after successfull authentication with all strategies thus authorization does not require db
+> A jwt is issued after successful authentication with all strategies thus authorization does not require db

 ## To run the application